A fast and easy Asian chicken salad recipe that’s actually good for you!

-I’ve been wanting to come up with a healthy recipe for Chinese chicken salad.
+I’ve been wanting to come up with a healthy recipe for Asian chicken salad recipe.
 I love the brightness of oranges and tangerines in salad, and combining their juice with some Asian ingredients makes a flavorful dressing.
 But all to often when ordering an Asian chicken salad in restaurants, the salad dressing is loaded with sugar (as is the chicken marinade) and the the salad itself has mountains of friend wonton strips piled on top.
-I decided to keep my recipe simple using seasonal spinach, carrots and tangerines to make a flavorful, healthy and easy Chinese chicken salad recipe.
+I decided to keep this Asian chicken salad recipe simple by using seasonal spinach, carrots and tangerines to make a flavorful, healthy and easy dinner.

 I mentioned in my corn and bell pepper soup post that you could expect to see some fancy spinach salad recipes coming up.
 At the end of winter I’m craving salads and desperate for the freshness of spring produce.
-But it’s not quite time so spinach salads are a great way to eat seasonally and sustainably while still tapping into my warm weather fantasies (so are cabbage salads, one of my favorites will be up next week!).
+But it’s not quite time, so spinach salads are a great way to eat seasonally and sustainably while still tapping into my warm weather fantasies (so are cabbage salads and this apple cabbage slaw is one of my favorites!).

 I tried to use simple ingredients, notice the marinade and dressing and very similar.
 The only difference in ingredients is honey for the chicken and brown sugar for the dressing, and the addition of ginger powder to the salad dressing.
 Whatever you do, don’t buy the little bottle of ginger powder.
 You can get spices so much cheaper if you buy them in a bulk section.
 A lot of grocery stores have a little bookshelf type stand with jars of spices that you can measure out to buy exactly how much you want.
 That way you’re getting your spices for pennies instead of dollars.